nationalarchives/tdr-dev-documentation/manual/new-starters.md

 * Run `git-secrets --install ~/.git-templates/git-secrets`
 * Then run `git config --global init.templateDir ~/.git-templates/git-secrets`

-This ensures that git-secrets is automatically installed in any repos that you clone or create in future.
+This ensures that git-secrets is automatically installed in any repos that you clone or create in the future.

 ## Add settings to check for AWS keys
-As git-secrets was made by AWS, it includes a build in method to detect AWS keys.
+As git-secrets was made by AWS, it includes a built-in method to detect AWS keys.
 To initialise this, run `git-secrets --register-aws --global`.
 The `--global` part sets the AWS pattern search to all repositories covered by git-secrets.
-With this built in command, git-secrets will search for common AWS patterns like:
+With this built-in command, git-secrets will search for common AWS patterns like:
 * AWS Access Key IDs
 * AWS secret key assignments
 * AWS account ID assignments